List of Mega Man characters: Mega Man

 DLN-001 Mega Man, known in Japan as Rockman (ロックマン, Rokkuman) is the main protagonist of the original Mega Man series.
 Dr. Light originally created him to be a lab assistant named Rock, but he was modified for combat after Dr. Wily reprogrammed the original Robot Masters to take over the world.
 His Variable Weapons System allows him to copy the weapons of other Robot Masters and use them as his own.

 Dr. Light

+Voiced by (English): Antony Holland (Captain N: The Game Master), Jim Byrnes (90s TV series), Randall Wiebe (Mega Man X8, Mega Man Maverick Hunter X and Mega Man Powered Up), Michael Mislove (Marvel vs. Capcom: Infinite), Doug Stone (Mega Man 11), Garry Chalk (Mega Man: Fully Charged), Rick Overton (Secret Level).